 - Do materials, books and pictures reflect diversity, including children with special needs?

 Partnering with Families and Therapists

 - Is communication open between child care providers and families?

-Are child care providers willing to work with you and develop goals for your child and plans to
+Are child care providers willing to work with you and develop goals for your child and plans to achieve them?

 - Do providers seek family input and are there opportunities for families to meet each other and attend events and celebrations?

 - Are therapists or other outside providers welcome to visit and give input?

 - Are child care providers trained and experienced in CPR, first-aid, early-childhood education and special needs?

 - Are there enough learning materials and toys?
 Are they safe, clean and within reach of all children?

 Children’s Long-Term Support (CLTS) & Children’s Community Options Program Funds